 Though at least 50 percent of present-day French still classify themselves under the umbrella of Catholicism, a recent survey has categorized only 8 percent as “practicing” (attending mass at least once per month).
 The traditions of Catholicism and its “saints” are ever-present, but the country’s population is becoming increasingly secular.
 Only 2 percent claim the designation “Protestant” (compared to 30 percent in Europe generally), a label which includes Lutherans, Pentecostals, Seventh-Day Adventists, and Evangelicals of all stripes.
 There are three times as many Muslims as Protestants in the nation.
 A 1995 commission on cult activities led to the labeling of several Protestant groups as cults, though generally they have been classified as “non-dangerous.”

-Scroll down to see our missionaries in France.
+Scroll down to see our missionary family in France.

 Tim & Ruth Bixby